 - Contact TCS when you believe you have a scientific or technical observation with potential commercial or research value.

-- Complete and submit the UConn Invention Disclosure Form to TCS in sufficient time to file a patent application before publicly disclosing your technology or publishing a manuscript – preferably before submitting the manuscript for publication.
+- Complete and submit the UConn Invention Disclosure Form or the UConn Software/App Invention Disclosure Form to TCS in sufficient time to file a patent application before publicly disclosing your technology or publishing a manuscript – preferably before submitting the manuscript for publication.
 Public disclosure includes journal publications, website publications, and presentations at conferences, posters, dissertations, master theses or abstract publications.
 More generally, it is when the intellectual property is made publicly available and accessible to those skilled in the art to which the invention relates.

 - To avoid risking your patent rights and possibly hindering the opportunity to market your invention, contact TCS before holding any discussions with people outside the UConn community.
 If a patent application has not yet been filed, TCS will give you a Non-Disclosure Agreement for the parties to sign before you describe your invention to them.